pourmand1376/hugopapermod_english/content/posts/2023/Host-Netlify-CDN-cloudflare/index.md

 ## Step 4 (Optional)
 You are now using Cloudflare.
 However, you won't get the real benefits from a CDN until you set some configurations.
 You have to set some cache in order to allow Cloudflare servers to cache your website.

+> Note that when you post an update to your website, it may take up to 2 hours for your changes to take effect.
+However, in my opinion, the wait is worthwhile as this approach significantly improves the speed of my website.

-Now, go to Caching -> Configuration and Enable this two settings.
+Now, go to **Caching** -> **Configuration** and Enable this two settings.
 ![](extra-configurations.png)
 After that, go to **Rules** -> **Page Rules** -> **Create Page Rule** and add a configuration like this: